ajslater/xsd_assert_example/README.md

 ## Assert Test Syntax

-A boolean value is a method.
+- Boolean values are methods.
-XML symbols like &lt; &amp; &gt; when used for logic must be xml escaped.
+- XML symbols like &lt; &amp; &gt; when used for logic must be xml escaped.